12 min readUpdated June 2026

 Some onsen areas have shifted their policies more aggressively than others, largely because of their dependence on international tourism:

-Kinosaki Onsen (Hyogo Prefecture) โ€” This is arguably the most tattoo-friendly onsen town in Japan.
-Kinosaki's signature experience is "onsen hopping" โ€” wearing your yukata through the town and visiting seven public bathhouses.
+Kinosaki Onsen (Hyogo Prefecture) — This is arguably the most tattoo-friendly onsen town in Japan.
+Kinosaki's signature experience is "onsen hopping" — wearing your yukata through the town and visiting seven *soto-yu* (public hot spring bathhouses), all within walking distance of one another [verified Japan Tourism Agency MLIT 2026-06-04].
 In recent years, the town has made a deliberate effort to welcome international guests, and most of the public bathhouses now allow tattoos or offer private options.
 The town's tourism board has publicly stated its welcoming stance.

-Beppu (Oita Prefecture) โ€” Japan's hot spring capital has the highest volume of thermal water in the country and an enormous variety of bathing options.
+Beppu (Oita Prefecture) — Japan's hot spring capital discharges more than 130,000 tons of hot spring water from the ground every day across 2,909 hot spring vents — the largest volume in Japan and second only to Yellowstone globally [verified Wikipedia Beppu Onsen 2026-06-04] — and offers an enormous variety of bathing options.
 Many of Beppu's independent ryokans and public baths are tattoo-friendly, especially those in the Kannawa and Hamawaki areas.
 The famous sand baths at Beppu Beach are also generally tattoo-friendly since you're buried in sand anyway.

-Takayama and the Hida Region (Gifu Prefecture) โ€” The rural mountain ryokans in this area tend to be smaller, family-run operations that are more relaxed about tattoos than corporate properties.
+Takayama and the Hida Region (Gifu Prefecture) — The rural mountain ryokans in this area tend to be smaller, family-run operations that are more relaxed about tattoos than corporate properties.
 The culture here is warm and accommodating, and many owners have adapted to international guests.

-Niseko and Hokkaido โ€” The ski resort area of Niseko has become so internationally popular that most onsen facilities in the area have dropped tattoo restrictions entirely.
+Niseko and Hokkaido — The ski resort area of Niseko has become so internationally popular that most onsen facilities in the area have dropped tattoo restrictions entirely.
 Other parts of Hokkaido, particularly Noboribetsu and Jozankei, are also increasingly welcoming.

 Tip